 Difficulty: 1/10

-One of the easiest maintenance tips is to ensure that your camper van’s tires are properly inflated.
-According to the US Government, a tire that is 20% under inflated reduces the vehicle’s fuel economy by 10%.
+One of the most straightforward maintenance tips is to ensure that your camper van’s tires are properly inflated.
+According to the US Government, a 20% underinflated tire reduces the vehicle’s fuel economy by 10%.
 Additionally, 42% of drivers don’t know how to identify low tire pressure.

-To know if a tire is properly inflated, check the recommended tire pressure in your vehicle’s owner manual or on the tire’s online product page, if you bought aftermarket tires.
-Additionally, if your tires are showing additional wear on the outside edges, that is a good indication of an under inflated tire.
+To know if a tire is inflated correctly, check the recommended tire pressure in your vehicle’s owner manual or the tire’s online product page if you bought aftermarket tires.
+Additionally, if your tires show additional wear on the outside edges, that indicates an under-inflated tire.

 2. Change & Rotate Tires